Photographs by Christina Bolton

 When all the Lands Were Sea, Tor Eigeland, Interlink Books, 2015

 Submit your travel articles and travel photography to inTravel Magazine™.
-The article (or photography set) in each issue with the most votes wins our Travel Writer Contest and $100.
+The article/photography showcase in each issue with the most votes (at least 10) wins our Travel Writer Contest and $100.
 All authors/photographers will receive a t-shirt, tote, mousepad, or custom luggage tags if your article is chosen for publication.
 Anyone can vote.Read more ...